Table of Contents

 - Novel approaches and algorithms for scaling up EAs to large-scale

 optimization problems; this includes but not limited to the follow:

-◦ Exploiting problem structure by means of variable interaction analysis and
+- ◦ Exploiting problem structure by means of variable interaction analysis and problem decomposition.

-Novel test suites that help researches to understand large-scale optimization
+- Novel test suites that help researches to understand large-scale optimization problems characteristics.

 Deadline: 15 January 2020

 Participate into Competition